 Mature workers can face a struggle when it comes to searching for and obtaining employment.
-This class will define what a mature worker is, explain the obstacles they may face, and suggest how and where to search for jobs.
+This class will define the mature worker, describe obstacles they may face, and explain how and where to search for jobs.
 Preregister online at jobmap.queenslibrary.org.
-For more information, visit the Job Information Center or call ...
+For more information, visit the Job Information Center or call 718-990-8625. ...

 Learn how to turn a business idea into a business plan!
 In this workshop, participants will learn how to create a demand for a product or service, set goals and objectives, budget and schedule, identify resources and networks, and get ready to open the "doors" of their business.
 Preregister at jobmap.queenslibrary.org.
 For more information, ...